Robust estimation of polyserial correlation coefficients: A density power divergence approach: Empirical application

 The continuous variable \pkg{stateanx} is the score of an unspecified scale measuring \emph{state anxiety}, defined as a temporary emotional reaction to adverse events \citep[e.g.,][]{saviola2020}.\footnote{Technically, being an aggregate score of ordinal measurements, the variable \pkg{stateanx} is strictly speaking not continuous.
 However, due to the granularity of the measurements (see Figure~\ref{fig:application-stateanx}), it may be viewed as being quasi-continuous.} Figure~\ref{fig:application-stateanx} provides a histogram of this variable in the data of \citet{psychTools}.
 The empirical distribution seems to be skewed to the right.
 In particular, there is one unusually large observation in its right tail with value~79 that seems to be separated from this the rest of the data, so it may be viewed as an outlier (the sample mean is~39.8).
 Hence, due to the inflated right tail, the validity of the normality assumption seems questionable.
 Indeed, the nonparametric Shapiro-Wilk test rejects marginal normality of this variable with a test statistic of $W=0.953$ and a $p$-value of $<0.001$.

 The ordinal variable \pkg{epilie} is the score of a lie scale and measures social desirability of a participant's responses: The higher the score, the less trustworthy their responses.
 Originally, this variable has~10 unique ordinal response options.\footnote{The Eysenck Personality Inventory constructs the variable~\pkg{epilie} as the number of times that a given participant has responded ``yes'' in nine separate yes-no questions.
 Since higher scores are associated with higher levels of socially desirable responding, this variable can be interpreted as being ordinal.} However, in the data of \citet{psychTools}, no participant has the highest score of~9 or lowest score of~0, and only two participants have the second-highest score of~8.
-To avoid numerical instability in the estimation of thresholds, we therefore assign the two participants with score~8 the score~7, that is, we merge the seventh and eighth response category, and treat the score~1 as the first response category.
+To avoid numerical instability in the estimation of thresholds,\footnote{It may happen that a robust estimator attempts to effectively eliminate thresholds corresponding to (nearly) empty cells in a certain way that we describe in detail in Appendix~\ref{sec:distributional-simulation}, thereby causing instability.
+This phenomenon has been noted before by \citet{welz2025polycor}.} we therefore assign the two participants with score~8 the score~7, that is, we merge the seventh and eighth response category, and treat the score~1 as the first response category.
 Thus, the variable \pkg{epilie} here takes values in $\Y = \{1,2,\dots,7\}$ with a total of $r=7$ response options.
 Figure~\ref{fig:application-epilie} visualizes the frequency of each response option.

 Suppose we are interested in the polyserial correlation coefficient between state anxiety (\pkg{stateanx}) and the ordinal lie score (\pkg{epilie}) in the data of \citet{psychTools}.
 We therefore fit the polyserial model to these data using ML and our proposed robust estimator.
 For the latter, we focus on the results with tuning constant $\alpha = 0.5$, being the default choice in our software, but also report those with other choices of~$\alpha$.